Critical dynamics of the directed percolation with L\'evy-driven temporally quenched disorder: Result

+To investigate the influence of the L\'evy distribution parameter $\beta$ on the temporally quenched disordered DP model, we measured the position of the critical point and the values of the critical exponents $\alpha$, $\theta$, and $\tilde{z}$ for various $\beta$ values.
+Illustrative results for $\beta = 1.95$ are presented in Appendix A. All our results are summarized in Fig.~\ref{f_8} and Table~\ref{table1}.

+The measurements of the critical point, as detailed in Table \ref{table1}, reveal that under L\'evy-driven temporally quenched disorder, the DP system indeed exhibits a phase transition with a critical point distinguishing the absorbing state.
+Larger-scale Monte Carlo simulations lead to a more accurate determination of this critical point.
+Furthermore, the critical point systematically shifts as the L\'evy distribution parameter $\beta$ is varied.

+Five independent measurements of the critical exponents $\alpha$, $\theta$, and $\tilde{z}$ for $\beta=1.2$ and $1.95$ are shown in Fig.~\ref{f_8}(a).
+The minimal differences observed between these measurements indicate the high statistical reliability of the average results.
+Furthermore, the variation of these critical exponents with respect to $\beta$ is plotted in Figs. \ref{f_8}(b)-(d), where error bars represent the standard deviation.
+These results clearly show that the critical exponents depend strongly on the parameter $\beta$.

-From the critical exponent $ \alpha $ measurements in Table \ref{table1}, we observe that as the L\'evy distribution parameter $ \beta $ increases, $ \alpha $ decreases.
-This is consistent with the characteristics of the L\'evy distribution: as $ \beta $ increases, the kurtosis decreases, and the distribution becomes flatter.
-This suggests that the quenching of the transfer probability becomes less severe at higher $ \beta $, causing the particle reaction-diffusion process to proceed more slowly over time, leading to a gradual change in particle density.
+From the critical exponent $\alpha$ measurements in Fig.~\ref{f_8} (b), we observe that as the L\'evy distribution parameter $\beta$ increases, $\alpha$ decreases.
+This is consistent with the characteristics of the L\'evy distribution: as $\beta$ increases, the kurtosis decreases, and the distribution becomes flatter.
+This suggests that the quenching of the conditional probability becomes less severe at higher $\beta$, causing the particle reaction-diffusion process to proceed more slowly over time, leading to a gradual change in particle density.
 The observed trend in the variation of the critical exponents with the distributional characteristics supports the physical interpretation.

+For the average number of surviving particles, under single-seed conditions, as $\beta$ increases, the increment in the probability of a flatter distribution leads to more particles undergoing branching.
+Therefore, in terms of long-term evolution, the critical exponent $\theta$ becomes larger.
+Considering the increase in the dynamic exponent $z$ from the perspective of spatial correlation length, due to the occurrence of edge avalanche effects, large vacancies appear in the cluster growth of the temporally quenched disorder DP system, and the cluster boundaries further expand into space.
+The cluster structure tends to be dispersed, thus the enhancement of spatial correlation leads to an increase in the dynamic exponent $z$, i.e., a decrease in the spreading exponent $\tilde{z}$.

-A similar analysis is reflected in the measurements of the critical exponents $ \theta $ and $ \frac{2}{z} $.
-With sufficient ensemble averaging, power-law fitting yields good results.
-The measurements of the critical exponents $ \alpha $, $ \theta $, and $ z $ indicate that under the control of $ \beta $, the universality class of the L\'evy-distributed quenching DP system continuously changes.
+The measurements of the critical exponents $\alpha$, $\theta$, and $\tilde{z}$ indicate that under the control of $\beta$, the evolutionary characteristics of the L\'evy-driven temporally quenched disorder DP system continuously change.